Constitution of Myanmar: 1988–2008

-2008 Constitution
+2008 constitution

 On 9 April 2008, the military government of Myanmar (Burma) released its proposed constitution for the country to be put to a vote in public referendum on 10 May 2008, as part of its roadmap to democracy.
 The constitution is hailed by the military as heralding a return to democracy, but the opposition sees it as a tool for continuing military control of the country.

 The legislative branch is the Assembly of the Union (ပြည်ထောင်စုလွှတ်တော်) Pyidaungsu Hluttaw, which is a bicameral legislature consisting of the 440-seat House of Representatives and the 224-seat House of Nationalities.
 Military (Tatmadaw) member delegates are reserved a maximum of 56 of 224 seats in the National Assembly and 110 seats of 440 in the People's Assembly.
-This is similar to former Indonesian and Thai constitution.
+This is similar to former Indonesian and Thai constitutions.

 The revisions in state structure, including the creation of self-administering areas were not implemented until August 2010.
 The constitution itself came into force on 31 January 2011.

 At the time of its release, foreign media often incorrectly alleged that the constitution barred Aung San Suu Kyi from holding public office because of her marriage to a British citizen; in fact, she would only be barred from the office of President, under the disqualification of those who have a spouse or children who are foreign citizens.
 There is no similar disqualification for any other public office.